Connectivity

 Core Pub/Sub & Subject Namespacing

 In NATS, messages are sent to Subjects.
-Subject namespaces are isolabed by NATS account, so you can have the same subject in two Accounts without data overlapping.
-Stone-Age suggests a hierarchical namespacing pattern to keep data organized within the Account:
+Subject namespaces are isolated by NATS account, so you can have the same subject in two Accounts without data overlapping.
+Stone-Age.io's canonical namespacing pattern is location-first and Thing-Type-aware:

 - Examples: